ghoshraunaq-art/Decision-Intelligence-Platform/README.md

 ![Plotly](https://img.shields.io/badge/Plotly-Visualization-6A5ACD)
 ![License](https://img.shields.io/badge/License-MIT-green)

-An interactive **Decision Intelligence Platform for Retail Sales Analytics** built using **Python, PostgreSQL, Supabase, Streamlit, Plotly, and Pandas**.
+An interactive **Decision Intelligence Platform for Retail Sales Analytics**, built using **Python, PostgreSQL, Supabase, Streamlit, Plotly, and Pandas**.

-The platform transforms retail sales data into actionable business intelligence through interactive dashboards, analytics, forecasting, customer intelligence, inventory monitoring, and automated recommendations.
+The platform transforms synthetic retail transaction data into a decision-support system through interactive dashboards, analytics, forecasting, customer intelligence, inventory monitoring, and automated recommendations.

+> **Note:** This is a portfolio/demo project simulating a retail analytics platform.
+All data is synthetically generated using Faker to model realistic sales, customer, and inventory patterns — it is not connected to a live business.

 ---

+# 📖 About This Project

+Most retail businesses generate large volumes of transactional data — orders, customers, inventory, regional sales — but that data is only useful if it can be turned into decisions.
+This project explores exactly that pipeline: taking raw relational data and turning it into an executive-facing decision-support tool, end to end.

+The development followed three major layers:

+**1. Data Foundation** — Designed a normalized PostgreSQL schema (customers, orders, order items, products, categories, regions, countries) and generated synthetic data using Faker to simulate retail relationships and business scenarios (seasonal revenue patterns, repeat customers, regional variance, stock levels).

+**2. Analytics Layer** — Built a Python analytics module (`analytics/sales_queries.py`) responsible for all business logic: revenue aggregation, customer segmentation (quantile-based bucketing), churn prediction, anomaly detection, and recommendation generation — all backed by parameterized SQL queries rather than pulling raw tables into Pandas and filtering in memory.

+**3. Presentation Layer** — Built a multi-page Streamlit application with cascading filters (Country → Region → Category → Product → Year), Plotly visualizations styled consistently across the dashboard, and a componentized structure (`components/`) so each dashboard section — KPIs, charts, forecasts, segmentation — is independently maintainable.

+Throughout development, the project went through several rounds of debugging and refinement, including:
+- Fixing chart axis rendering issues caused by mismatched tick configurations (`dtick` used incorrectly on categorical axes)
+- Correcting category ordering logic in customer segmentation, which was previously sorting by frequency instead of business logic (Low Value → Regular → VIP)
+- Catching and resolving a page-routing bug where a UI label and its corresponding navigation condition fell out of sync
+- Auditing the underlying data for referential integrity issues (e.g., a product incorrectly linked to the wrong category)

+This iterative hardening is part of why the project is structured the way it is now — the goal wasn't just "does it run," but "does it behave correctly across real filter combinations."

+---

 # 🎯 Project Objective

-The Decision Intelligence Platform enables organizations to monitor business performance and make data-driven decisions through an integrated analytics dashboard.
+The Decision Intelligence Platform demonstrates how raw transactional data can be converted into structured insights that support business monitoring, analysis, and decision-making.

 The application combines: